My Ph.D. Students and their work

 We have developed schemes for exploited the network coding and Device-to-Device (D2D) Communication with the aim of reducing the cellular network traffic for data streaming applications which involve delivering exactly same data (e.g. television, news, sports, etc. applications) to several spatially closely located mobile stations (MSs).
 NS-3 Simulator and Experimental Set up (Android studio and Motorola mobiles) was used for performance analysis and validation.

-3) 'Performance Evaluation and Optimization of Cellular Two-Way Relay Networks with Spatial Diversity', Mr. Mahendra Shukla, (Dr. Suneel Yadav is another Supervisor): Thesis has been Submitted.
-He has got the PDF offer from the Dept. of Electrical and Computer Engineering, University of Saskatchewan, CANADA.
+3) 'Performance Evaluation and Optimization of Cellular Two-Way Relay Networks with Spatial Diversity', Dr. Mahendra Shukla, (Dr. Suneel Yadav is another Supervisor): PDF at Dept. of Electrical and Computer Engineering, University of Saskatchewan, CANADA.

 The aim of this research is to evaluate and optimize the performance of two- way AF relay in the cellular context under various fading channels.
 With this, we will analyze several performances measures such as outage probability, symbol error rate, and ergodic sum-rate.
 In addition, we will optimize the system performance by optimizing the several factors such as power allocation, relay location, joint power allocation and traffic asymmetric parameter.
 The physical layer security has also been briefly explored.